oskarisuonpaa/TrackYourDrunkFriend/README.md

-Source code for TrackYourDrunkFriend flutter application.
-Its functionality has been tested in Android Studio.
-Main page and settings page are in working order.
+Source code for TrackYourDrunkFriend flutter application. \n Its functionality has been tested in Android Studio. \n Main page and settings page are in working order. \n